SantaClaas/claas.dev/eleventy/posts/scroll-state with Tailwind CSS.md

 }
 ```

-There are other scroll container queries but I think you get how it works and can fill in the blanks.
+There are other scroll container queries but the pattern should be the same so I leave it as an exercise to you.

 And then use it like this: